-Cities like Toronto and Vancouver are more expensive, while smaller towns are more budget-friendly.
+Major cities like Toronto and Vancouver tend to be more expensive, while cities like Halifax, Ottawa, and Winnipeg are more budget-friendly.

 To study in Canada, most international students apply for a study permit, which acts as a student visa.
 This permit allows not only full-time study but also legal work options during and after your program — including part-time jobs, co-op placements, and the Post-Graduation Work Permit (PGWP).